 - Shell-Shocked Veteran: In Rebels, it is implied that the aftermath of war and Order 66 has left Wolffe in a state of constant paranoia, as his first reaction to Kanan's lightsaber is shooting at Kanan, saying that the Jedi are here for revenge, only for Rex to remind him that they weren't the ones who betrayed the clones.

-- Still Wearing the Old Colors: When the crew of the Ghost found him 15 years after the rise of the Empire, he was still wearing pieces of his old Clone Trooper armour, specifically the forearm guards, gloves, right shoulder pad, chest piece, boots, and helmet.
-The upper arms, left shoulder pad, lower torso, thigh guard, and backpack were missing.
+- Still Wearing the Old Colors: When the crew of the Ghost found him 15 years after the rise of the Empire, he was still wearing pieces of his old Phase II armor, specifically the forearm guards, gloves, right shoulder pad, chest piece, boots, and helmet.
+The upper arms, left shoulder pad, lower torso, thigh guard, kama and backpack were missing.

 - To Be Lawful or Good: Since the Empire keeps tabs on them, he had to report the Rebels' presence to them, as helping them would be treason.
 Wolffe eventually chooses good, and defects with his fellow clones.